Hart County License Hearing Guide

 What It Is

-The ALR hearing is a separate administrative proceeding from your criminal DUI case.
-It's conducted by the Georgia Department of Driver Services (DDS) and its sole purpose is to determine whether your driver's license should be suspended based on the circumstances of your arrest.
+The ALR hearing is a separate proceeding from your criminal case.
+It is an administrative hearing conducted to determine whether your driver's license should be suspended.

-- Lower Burden of Proof: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The state only needs to show "preponderance of the evidence" (more likely than not) that you were driving under the influence, rather than "beyond a reasonable doubt" required in criminal court.
+Lower Burden of Proof than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The state only needs to show by a preponderance of the evidence (more likely than not) that the suspension is warranted.

 How to Prepare

-- Gather Evidence: Collect any evidence that supports your case.
-This might include witness statements, dashcam footage, photos, or medical records.
+Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage, or expert testimony challenging the accuracy of the breathalyzer.

 Possible Outcomes